-Well (only about a gajillion failed attempts later) I figured it out.
+However I’m glad to say that (only about a gajillion failed attempts later) I finally figured it out.
 I was able to tweak my recipes and fine tune them into one consistent recipe.
-But that was half the battle.
+Although that was just half the battle.
 The second half was trying to figure out tricks and tips that would help assure the perfect ooey-gooey cookie every single time (and thank god for that because honestly, the worst is dedicating time in the kitchen with no sweet dessert to reward your work!)
 I finally came across 3 simple tips that would assure my cookies came out thick and bakery-style gorgeous:

 1. The butter absolutely needs to be softened.